inveniosoftware/invenio/docs/tutorial-module/develop.rst

     Invenio is free software; you can redistribute it and/or modify it under the terms of the MIT License; see LICENSE file for more details.

+.. _develop:

 Form, views and templates
 =========================
-The goal of this tutorial is to add data to Invenio v3.
-We'll create a form that inserts the data in the database.
-Also we will touch different part of the development process such as:
+In this tutorial we'll see how to add data to our Invenio application.
+To accomplish this we will cover several parts of the development process such as:

 - How to create a form
 - How to create a new view